Tim Hölscher

-Tim Hölscher (born 21 February 1995) is a German professional footballer who plays as an attacking midfielder.
+Tim Hölscher (born 21 February 1995) is a German footballer who plays as an attacking midfielder for Bezirksliga Weser-Ems club Eintracht Nordhorn.

 Career

 Early years

 Hölscher started playing football at local SG Gronau at the age of three years.
 There he started out as a goalkeeper, but soon moved to the position of second striker.
 In 2006, he moved to the youth academy of Schalke 04, where he played in the centre-forward position.

 Twente

 In 2009, Dutch Eredivisie club Twente signed Hölscher to their academy.
 At the age of 17, he was awarded a three-year contract with the Enschede-based club in 2012.
 He would primarily be used in the second team Jong FC Twente in the 2012–13 season.
 After he had already completed the pre-season as a possible first-team prospect, he made his competitive debut in the first team on 12 July 2012 in the UEFA Europa League.
 He came on as a second-half substitute for Wout Brama in the second leg of the first qualifying round at UE Santa Coloma in Andorra.
 On 25 November 2012, Hölscher made his Eredivisie debut in the match against newly promoted PEC Zwolle.
 Manager Steve McClaren sent him on the pitch after an hour of play for Edwin Gyasi.
 He made his first appearance in the starting line-up of Twente on 6 December 2012 in the last game of the Europa League group stage against Helsingborgs IF.

 In the last open days of the transfer window in summer 2014, Hölscher signed for German 3.
 Liga side Chemnitzer FC on one-year loan – despite also having had inquiries by Dutch Eredivisie clubs.
 The loan spell was terminated earlier on 30 December 2014, as he did not have had a lot prospect of gaining play time for the German side.
 He returned to Twente to be able to play for Jong FC Twente in the second half of the season.